-February 2024 marks the seventh annual International Trade Month!
+February 2025 marks the ninth annual International Trade Month!
 During this month, VE students are encouraged to buy and sell with some of the 7,000 virtual firms (practice enterprises) in the more than 40 countries that are part of the PEN Worldwide network.
 This is an excellent opportunity for students to develop their multicultural communication skills, virtually network with a diversity of students, and practice their sales abilities while earning more money for their companies.

 PEN Worldwide is an organization similar to VE, but on an international scale.
 Headquartered in Germany, it oversees a global network of virtual firms in schools, universities, vocational training institutions, companies, and training centers on nearly every continent.